AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/detailed_walkthrough.rst.txt

 Then, select the model you trained (see note below for SegResNet), and load your weights from training.

 .. note::
-    If you trained a SegResNet, set the counter below the model choice to the size of the images you trained the model on.
+    If you already trained a SegResNet, set the counter below the model choice to the size of the images you trained the model on.
     (Either use the size of the image itself if you did not extract patches, or the size of the nearest superior power of two of the patches you extracted)

     Example :